-Connect:
+Connect

-- 1. Open the phone or tablet's Settings app 🥹. - 2.
-Tap Connected devices >> Connection preferences >> Bluetooth. - 3.
-Ensure Bluetooth is turned on. - 4.
-In the list of paired devices, tap a paired but unconnected device.

-Note: When the phone/tablet and the Bluetooth device are connected, the device will show as "Connected" in the list.
+- 1. Open your phone or tablet's Settings app 🥹 - 2.
+Tap Connected devices >> Connection preferences >> Bluetooth - 3.
+Make sure Bluetooth is turned on - 4.
+In the list of paired devices, tap a paired but unconnected device - 5.
+When your phone or tablet and the Bluetooth device are connected, the device shows as "Connected" in the list

-Note: If the phone is connected to another device through Bluetooth, at the top of the screen, a Bluetooth icon 3 will be displayed.
+Tip: If your phone is connected to something through Bluetooth, at the top of the screen, you'll see a Bluetooth icon

-Remove Previously Paired Device:
+Remove Previously Paired Device

-- 1. Open the phone or tablet's Settings app 🧐. - 2.
-Tap Connected devices >> Previously connected devices. - 3.
-Tap the gear icon to the right of the device to be unpaired. - 4.
-Tap on Forget, and then confirm in the popup window by tapping on Forget device.
+- 1. Open your phone or tablet's Settings app 3 - 2.
+Tap Connected devices >> Previously connected devices - 3.
+Tap the gear icon to the right of the device you want to unpair - 4.
+Tap on Forget and confirm in the popup window by tapping on Forget device

-Figure 2-4: Remove Previously Paired Device
+Figure 2-4: Remove Previously Paired Device Screenshot

-For additional support information around Bluetooth, refer to this support link.
+For additional support information around Bluetooth please see this support link.